Our students are diverse, with different needs, interests and aptitudes for Science. In line with MOE’s Science curriculum framework, we seek to,

-Programmes are designed to develop pupils in the various domains and holistic assessment tasks are crafted to monitor pupils’ progress.
-Each holistic assessment task is carefully aligned to the department’s learning outcomes and serves as a planning document for future instruction.
-To assess attitudes and skills, tasks beyond pen and paper have been designed with varied modes of feedback.
+The learning activities are designed to develop pupils in various domains and holistic assessment tasks are crafted to monitor pupils’ progress.
+Each holistic assessment task is carefully aligned to learning outcomes and students’ performance will inform teachers of the intervention required.
+To assess attitudes and skills, tasks beyond the traditional pen and paper tests have been designed.
+Some examples of Science holistic tasks include:

 – Concept Cartoons